turbot/pipes-docs/docs/accounts/tenant/people.md

 | Role     | Description
 |----------|------------------------------------------------------
-| `Member` |  The user has access to the tenant, but has no implied permissions.
+| `Member` |  The user has access to the tenant but no implied permissions.
 Members cannot see tenant settings, invite other tenant members, or create an organization.
 | `Owner` |  The user has full ownership of the tenant and can manage tenant settings and tenant members.
 Owners have full control of all organizations in the tenant.

 ## Inviting Tenant Members